 Who we are

-The ODID is a private non-profit organization operating on behalf of the property owners of Downtown Oxnard Improvement District (BID).
-The Board of Directors includes volunteer representatives from: City Hall, the Police Department, Business Owners, Property Owners, and Advisory Members from leading advocacy groups.
-It is dedicated to economic and community development of the downtown area; through management, marketing, security, maintenance, advocacy, and beautification.
+The ODMD is a private non-profit organization operating on behalf of the property owners within the Business Improvement District (BID) boundaries.
+The Board of Directors includes unpaid elected representatives from: City Hall, Commercial and Residential Property Owners and Business Owners.
+Representatives from community partners and advocacy groups contribute in an advisory capacity.
+The organization is dedicated to the economic and community development of downtown Oxnard through enhanced maintenance, security, beautification, marketing and advocacy.

-BIDs are self-assessment areas established and managed by, business and commercial, property owners to provide enhanced services above and beyond what the City of Oxnard provides.
+A Business Improvement District (BID) is a self-assessment area established and managed by property or business owners to provide enhanced services above and beyond what the City provides all residents or businesses.
 The Oxnard Property Based Improvement District (PBID), was established by Downtown Oxnard property owners in 2001.
-The BIDs are legally established by State of California legislation and approved by the Oxnard City Council.
+The BIDs are legally established by State of California legislation (Streets & Highways Code) and approved by the Oxnard City Council.